pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/215723543-ece14cf8-f235-4a47-8966-0d6cbcb9e7da.png)

-Next, locate the `archive_mode` By default, it is set to off when set to on, it will store the backup of replicas.
+Next, locate the `archive_mode` by default, it is set to off when set to on, it will store the backup of replicas.
 Also, add `archive_command` while storing the data.

 ![image](https://user-images.githubusercontent.com/92078754/217772707-5b8d51fc-ed75-46d3-9593-4b74e72d96e7.png)